 A guide on how to file for divorce in France, including steps on preparing documentation, conditions for separating, and what to expect.

 You may get a divorce (divorce) in France as long as either you or your spouse is resident in France.
 If you are resident in different countries, it is best to apply to the court in the country where your children live; in the case that you have no children, apply where your main property is.
 If you are in a same-sex relationship formalized outside of France, French courts may be unable to dissolve the bond.
-As a result, you may have to return to that country to complete the paperwork.
+As a result, you may have to return to that country to complete the divorce paperwork abroad.
 Here is a guide to the divorce application process and paperwork to file when a marriage ends.

 Conditions for divorce in France

 If both spouses consent to the divorce and reach an agreement on all relevant issues (including division of assets and childcare) this is divorce par consentement mutuel (divorce by mutual consent) and no further reasons are necessary.
 An agreement should be drawn up by a lawyer (avocat) and signed by both parties before the documentation is presented to the high court (Tribunal de Grande Instance).

 Where a couple agrees that a divorce should occur but cannot settle, a divorce accepté (divorce accepted) is possible.
 In this case, a judge will rule on any contentious issues.
 French judges almost always try to get the couple to come to an agreement.
 This can slow the whole process down.

 Finally, either spouse may file for divorce without the consent of the other.
 If the other spouse continues to refuse the divorce, a judge rules on the case and sets the terms.
 Only in this rare instance is it necessary to show grounds for a divorce.